In this article:

 - Shared Action types.

-- Shared contacts lists – where elected.
+- Shared contacts lists (where elected).

-- Division specific logo – for use in documents.
+- Use division specific logos in documents.

-While many of the system settings are configured at both Global and Divisional level, some are not.
+• While many of the system settings are configured at both Global and Divisional level, some are not.

-If a company has multiple offices where they run on the same bank account and tax reporting they are not able to use divisions.
-In this instance we recommend using each office as a participant in the Action Type; this will give the ability to pull financial reporting for each office via the "Income by Participant" report.
+If a company has multiple offices where they run using the same bank account and tax reporting, they cannot use divisions.
+In this instance, it's recommended using each office as a participant in the action type.
+This gives the ability to pull financial reporting for each office using the Income by Participant Report.

-Where a company is considering using divisions for tracking the performance of a department – we recommend using each department as a participant in each Action Type; this will give the ability to pull financial reporting for each office via the "Income by Participant" report.
+If your firm is considering using divisions for tracking the performance of a department, it's recommended you use each department as a participant in each action type.
+This provides the ability to pull financial reporting for each office using the Income by Participant Report.

-Email Domains
+How Email Domains Work with Divisions

 Franchises